Transition Probability for the Neutrino Wave in Muon Decay and Oscillation Experiments: The transition amplitude and probability

 For the low-energy muon $|\vec{p}_\mu|\ll E_\mu\sim m_\mu$,

-Equation. $(\ref{nue-spec-low})$ and the spectrum at asymptotic region, Eq. \eqref{asy-spec}, are given in Fig. \ref{fig:spec-nue} for a suitable value of $\sigma_{\nu_e}$.
-The value at at $cT=1$ m indicates that the diffraction term $P^{(d)}$ is much larger than the normal term in magnitude, and that is about the same at $CT=10$ m.
-Moreover the peak shifts to lower energies by an amount of around $20$ MeV.
-This arises from the fact that the dominant part of $P^{(d)}$ comes from the large momentum states and is derived from those satisfying the condition Eq. \eqref{conv-cond}.
-There is no precise data even for the electron in $x<1/2$, by now, and it would be interesting to confirm this component.
+Eq. $(\ref{nue-spec-low})$ and the spectrum at asymptotic region, Eq. $(\ref{asy-rate})$ are given in Fig. \ref{fig:spec-nue} for a suitable value of $\sigma_{\nu_e}$.
+At $cT=1$ m, the diffraction term $P^{(d)}$ is considerably larger than the normal term in magnitude, and is about the same at $cT=10$ m.
+Moreover, the peak shifts to lower energies by approximately $20$ MeV.
+This arises from the fact that the dominant part of $P^{(d)}$ comes from the large momentum states and is derived from those satisfying the condition in Eq. \eqref{conv-cond}.
+Currently, there are no precise data even for the electron in $x<1/2$, and it would be interesting to confirm this component.
 The effect is reduced if the muon is a small wave packet.
-Low-energy-negative muon in matter is trapped to an atom and forms a bound state of a small wave function, and the effect is reduced.
+A low-energy negative muon in matter is trapped in an atom and forms a bound state with a small wave function; thus, the effect is reduced.